 Should my child have a group lesson or a private lesson?

 However, not all children learn best in group lessons.
-Parents should take into account their child’s temperament and learning style and discuss this with our Head Coach.
+Parents should take into account their child’s temperament and learning style and discuss this with our Supervisor.
 Sometimes for example, a very nervous child may benefit from a few private or semi private lessons to gain trust in his/her teacher and learn a little about the environment within the pool.